matteodegobbi/vault/Reinforcement Learning/Value function approximation.md

 An additional advantage of VFA other than the memory saving is that if the approximation is good we may generalize the value function to unseen states, making the RL algorithms better for partially observable problems.

+So summarizing:
+Pros:
+- VFA may be necessary for large state-action spaces (memory saving) or for situations where it would take a long time to visit all the space
+- Generalization to unseen states also may work with partially observable environments
+Cons:
+* May be harder to manage in terms of training stability and interpretability
+* VFA methods must be able to work with non-stationary targets, especially if bootstrapping is involved

 ---

 We can look at an example using a grid world:
 ![[Pasted image 20251113092921.png]]

 In this case we used a linear approximation but in principle we can use any available supervised learning method.
 In any case, differentiable approaches (linear regression, neural nets) are preferred because SGD can be applied.